 Dose determination studies generally should be conducted using induced infections with either laboratory strains or recent field isolates.
-Limited experience exists with induced infections of Toxocara vitulorum, cestodes and Dicrocoelium dendriticum.
-For these parasites the use of natural infections instead of induced infections may be justified.
+If no infection model exists for a parasite species (Protostrongylidae, cestodes, Dicrocoelium spp.), the use of natural infections instead of induced infections is justified.

 Dose confirmation studies should be conducted using naturally infected animals, however, induced infections or superimposed induced infections can also be used.
 This procedure will allow a wide range of parasites to be present.
 For claims against 4th stage larvae, induced infections must be used.
-For claims against the parasite infections are infections must be used.
 For claims against hypobiotic larvae, only natural infections can be considered.
 Sponsors should aim for a maximum period of accumulation of hypobiotic larvae for the particular parasite species being targeted in trial animals.
 This will be area or regionally dependent.
-Specific details on area or regional situations should be obtained from experts on a case by case basis.
+Specific details on area or regional situations should be obtained from experts on a case by case basis, if needed.
 In all cases, animals need to be housed (to preclude reinfection) for a minimum of 2 weeks before treatment.

 Persistent efficacy studies should be conducted using induced infections with recent field isolates.
 The history of the parasites used in the induced infection studies should be included in the final report.